 The Standard Specifications require measurement of in-place field density and moisture using a nuclear density gauge according to AASHTO T 310.
 Because nuclear density gauges contain radioactive material, they are subject to the control and regulation of the Nuclear Regulatory Commission (NRC).
 Ensure that nuclear gauge operators are NRC-certified and follow safety procedures regarding handling, storage, and use of the device.

-- Length (station extents) and width of area of completed cement treated base - Final base course thickness
+- Locations (station extents), thickness and length & width of area of completed cement treated base. - Final base course thickness. - Any conditions and locations requiring corrective action or maintenance and individual contacted.